Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/guess/README.md

 <img src="https://raw.githubusercontent.com/Ar-Kareem/puzzle_solver/master/images/puzzles/guess_2.png" alt="Guess Post 1 Move" width="500">

-So we input that again to the solver to retreive the next optimal guess:
+So we input that again to the solver to retrieve the next optimal guess:

 ```python
 from puzzle_solver import guess_solver as solver